isomerpages/moe-compassvalepri/_contact/School Vendors/School Uniform.md

 Kindly note that school uniform will only be available in our school bookshop with effect from 1st Feb 2024. <br>
-If you would like to get our school uniform before 1st Feb 2024, please contact Shanghai School Uniforms (please refer to above details).
+If you would like to get our school uniform before 1st Feb 2024, please contact Shanghai School Uniforms (refer to above details).